 The castle is now the property of the Municipal Museum.
 It is open to the public until winter sets in.

 Address: Hrad Devín, Muránska ul.
 841 10 Bratislava, Slovakia

 The St. Martin´s Cathedral is one of the oldest and largest churches in Slovakia.
-Built in the 14th century, this Roman Catholic Church is the cathedral of the Roman Catholic Archdiocese of Bratislava.
+Built-in the 14th century, this Roman Catholic Church is the cathedral of the Roman Catholic Archdiocese of Bratislava.
 It is situated below Bratislava Castle.
-St. Martin´s Cathedral was famous for being the coronation church of the Kingdom of Hungary between 16th and 18th centuries.
+St. Martin´s Cathedral was famous for being the coronation church of the Kingdom of Hungary between the 16th and 18th centuries.
 Thus, to commemorate the importance of the cathedral the top of the church spire is fitted with a gold-plated replica of the Crown of St. Stephen, instead of a cross.
-To this day, the church towers above the city and is one of Bratislava's best known landmark attractions.
+To this day, the church towers above the city and is one of Bratislava's best-known landmark attractions.